Joaquin-E-Serraiti/pathfinding-visualizer/CODEBASE.md

 ## Components Overview

-This project has 3 core components: the code in `gui.js`, the `grid` object and `algorithmTools` object.
+This project has 4 core components: the code in `gui.js`, the pathfinding algorithm, the `grid` object and `algorithmTools` object.
-Together, they connect the graphical user interface (GUI) with the pathfinding algorithm.
+Together, they make the graphical user interface (GUI) work.

 - `gui.js` acts as the central hub were everything is wired together.
 User inputs—such as mouse events, button clicks, and slider changes—are connected to the `grid` object, the `algorithmTools` object, and the pathfinding algorithm.

 - The `grid` object encapsulates everything related to the grid.
 It functions as a self-contained component of the GUI, with methods for:
   - Calculating square sizes and number of rows based on the current column count and canvas dimensions.